The Romantic Monastic Ruins in the Wye Valley

-The brief history of Tintern Abbey
+A brief history of Tintern Abbey

 The Abbey was established in the early 12th century by Cistercian monks, who were happy to make do with simple wooden buildings at first.
 A reformed robber, Abbot Henry was better known for his strange habit of crying at the altar than for his architectural knowledge.

 Later came austere and necessary stone buildings.
 The ‘Marcher’ lords became interested and invested in the Abbey.
 These powerful men built castles to guard the border between Wales and England, and when required launch attacks from their stone fortresses.
 But then, thanks to the patronage of the Marcher lords the humble white-robed monks began to have architectural ambitions.

 In the mid 13th century they began to build a new abbey church.
 They didn’t stop until they’d created one of the great masterpieces of British Gothic architecture.
 The scale of the west front with its seven-lancet window and the soaring arches of the nave still impress visitors today.